dsc-courses/dsc106-2025-wi/labs/lab03/index.md

 ---

-## Check-off
+## Submission

-To get checked off for the lab, please record a 2 minute video with the following components:
+When submitting the lab, please record a 2 minute video with the following components:

 1. Present your final webpage.
 2. Show you interacting with your webpage from your javascript updates.